Mitral valve prolapse

 There are a number of books that can help you with meditation and relaxation techniques, and there are centers at some hospitals and clinics that offer courses of instruction.
 Many people find they benefit from taking yoga classes, which combine peaceful relaxation with physical stretching.
 Dr. Herbert Benson, founder of the Mind-Body Institute of Harvard Medical School and Deaconess Hospital, has written a useful book on these techniques called The Relaxation Response.

 Exercise–Mitral valve prolapse is not at all the sort of “heart condition” that should make anyone apprehensive about engaging in exercise.
 In fact, exercise is one of the best therapies we have for deconditioning learned sensitivities and relieving neurological symptoms.
-Studies have shown that people who engage in regular aerobic exercise report a decline in symptoms of chest pain, fatigue, dizziness and mood swings, and panic attacks.
+Studies have shown that people who engage in regular aerobic exercise report a decline in symptoms of chest pain, fatigue, dizziness, mood swings and panic attacks.

 Nutritional therapy–There are several key nutrients that can affect the underlying causes of mitral valve prolapse symptoms.